Anomalous Local Criticality in Heavy Fermion Metals from Holography

-Thus far we are able to directly write down the non-Gaussian fixed point action of the Kondo system from the gravitation theory according to the holographic duality, where prime represents the derivative with respect to $u$, and $\tilde{\omega}=\omega/2\pi T,$ $\tilde{q}=\left|q_{z}\right|/2\pi T$ are dimensionless frequency and wave vector scaled by temperature.
-Since the partition function is just simply a functional of B, we have formally integrated out all dynamic modes including fermionic and bosonic, then the effective spin susceptibility as the quadratic coefficient can be obtained by the linear-response theory from weak external applied magnetic field, where the Fourier components of the spin susceptibility $\chi$ is defined by the two-point function of spins, Note that in Eq.(\ref{eq:action_B}) there are terms only with $B_{x}$ and $B_{y}$, no $B_{z}$, we find where is a universal scaling function.
-This result Eq.(\ref{eq:chi}) leads to an explanation of the feature (3), the strong anisotropic between $xx(yy)$ and zz components of the spin susceptibility is a direct consequence of the Bianchi identity or equivalently the transversality of the magnetic field propagating along z-direction.
+Thus far we are able to directly write down the non-Gaussian fixed point action of the Kondo system from the gravitation theory according to the holographic duality, where the prime represents the derivative with respect to $u$, and $\tilde{\omega}=\omega/2\pi T,$ $\tilde{q}=\left|q_{z}\right|/2\pi T$ are the dimensionless frequency and wave vector scaled by the temperature.
+Since the partition function is just simply a functional of B, we have formally integrated out all dynamic modes including fermionic and bosonic, then the effective spin susceptibility as a quadratic coefficient can be obtained by the linear-response theory from a weak external applied magnetic field, where the Fourier components of the spin susceptibility $\chi$ is defined by the two-point function of the spins, Note that in Eq.(\ref{eq:action_B}) there are terms only with $B_{x}$ and $B_{y}$, no $B_{z}$, we find where is a universal scaling function.
+This result Eq.(\ref{eq:chi}) leads to an explanation to the feature (3), the strong anisotropic between $xx(yy)$ and zz components of the spin susceptibility is a direct consequence of the Bianchi identity or equivalently the transversality of the magnetic field propagating along the z-direction.
 Do not confuse the anisotropy of the magnetic response with the isotropy of the AdS background Eq.(\ref{eq:metric}), here the magnetic field in isotropic 3+1D reduces the critical spin system to an anisotropic XY spin system. $\Xi=\frac{1}{8}N^{2}T^{2}$ is the charge susceptibility \cite{Son:2002sd}.
-Because of the sensitivity to the total number of degrees of freedom N and the non-trivial charge susceptibility $\Xi\sim\langle Q^{2}\rangle$ at large-N and strong-coupling, the quantity we can use to compare with measurement is just $\chi_{p}=\chi/\Xi$.
+Because the result is sensitive to the total number of degrees of freedom N coming from the large-N dependence of the charge susceptibility $\Xi\sim\langle Q^{2}\rangle$, the quantity we can use to compare with the measurement is just $\chi_{p}=\chi/\Xi$.